alfonsodelarosa4/mastermind/README.md

 2. Backend creates game event of feedback of guess via GameEventService.
 3. Backend sends websocket message to game session topic of the feedback via WebSocketMessagingService.
 4. The client subscribed to the game session topic will receive the message and display the outcome to the user.

-### 6. Obstacles
-**WEBSOCKET TOPICS:**
-When utilizing websocket, a client must subscribe to a websocket topic to receive messages from the server.
-As a result, I had two ideas for what the topic should be: the username or game session.
-If the topics were usernames, the user will be able to receive personalized messages by subscribing to their username id, which is more ideal for messaging applicaitons.
-However, this will require more overhead in terms of handling username information when sending messages.
-On the other hand, if the topics were game sessions, the client would be able to receive messages relating to the game events in the game session.
-Therefore, the game session were used as websocket topics.

-**GAME SESSION ID:**
-When implementing the game session ids, I had to ideas of what the id could be, such as a long/UUID value or a small string value of randomized characters.
-I chose to implement the game session ids as small string values since the game sessions are transient and might be difficult for the user to remember.

-**REDIS REPOSITORY:**
-Redis is usually used to cache information retrieved from a separate database, such as SQL and NoSQL.
-However, I needed to store the game session data only to Redis since game session are transient and will be necessary for an hour.
-To provide context: Repositories provide simple functions to interact with the database.
-Even though there weren't premade repositories, I implemented my own repository to interact with Redis by creating simple functions to access Redis.

-**REACT WEBSOCKET:**
-Even though the main focus of the project is the backend, the frontend did not have premade React components  to utilize immediately for Stomp websocket for Java Spring.
-Therefore, I created a provider and context to subscribe to the game session topic and send messages to the server at different websocket mappings, so that the child components can be notified of new websocket messages to display them and to send websocket messages at different endpoints.